hackoregon/team-budget/budget_proj/README-docker.md

 Here's how:

-- clone the current repo to your local system (or `git pull` if you already have it cloned and just need to update to latest code)
+1. clone the current repo to your local system (or `git pull` if you already have it cloned and just need to update to latest code)
-- `cd team-budget/budget_proj/` (i.e. into the folder where you find `Dockerfile`)
+2. run `cd team-budget` (i.e. into the folder where you find the repo)
-- run `docker-compose up --build`
-    - if you're launching it for the first time, you can merely run `docker-compose up`
+3. run `cp ./budget_proj/bin/env-template.sh ./budget_proj/bin/env.sh`
+4. run `cp ./budget_proj/budget_proj/project_config_template.py ./budget_proj/budget_proj/project_config.py`
+5. edit `project_config.py` to add the values for your chosen database plus the Django secret
+6. run `source budget_proj/bin/env.sh`
+7. run `./budget_proj/bin/start-proj.sh -l`
-    - otherwise, if you've made changes to the Django code or anything else used by Docker to build the container, the `--build` parameter makes sure that Docker includes any changes made since the last build of the container
+    - This includes the `--build` parameter , so that if you've made changes to the Django code or anything else used by Docker to build the container, Docker will include the changes made since the last start (build) of the container

 Once the container is running, you'll find the API endpoints at http://127.0.0.1:8000.
 (If you're using Docker Toolbox, they'll be available at  http://192.168.99.100:8000 instead).